Be Careful Using Allsup for SSDI When You're Also Applying for Long-Term Disability

 Allsup claims to be an expert in the field of Social Security disability, with a 96 percent success rate.
 Allsup or the insurance provider may tell you that you can receive more money by applying for SSDI, so it is in your best interest to follow their recommendations regarding your long-term disability claim.

-A local attorney experienced in SSDI claims can give you the attention you need and make sure your disability is properly documented in a way that does not put your LTD claim at risk.
+Our local attorney experienced in SSDI claims can give you the attention you need and make sure your disability is properly documented in a way that does not put your LTD claim at risk.

 Know Your Rights About Long-Term Disability Claims